 What’s the difference between a speech impairment and a language disorder?

-We often hear the words speech and language used interchangeably.
-They might mean the same thing when we’re talking casually about communication.
+A. We often hear the words speech and language used at the same time.
+They might both be used when we’re talking casually about communication.
 But in the medical community, they have very different meanings.

-Speech refers to the actual sound of spoken language.
-It’s the oral form of communicating.
-Speech is talking: using the muscles of the tongue, lips, jaw, and vocal tract in a very precise and coordinated way to produce the recognizable sounds that make up language.
+Speech refers to the actual sound of spoken language when communicating.
+Speech is talking: using the muscles of the tongue, lips, jaw, and vocal tract in a very specific way to produce the recognizable sounds that make up language.

 Language refers to a whole system of words and symbols — written, spoken, or expressed with gestures and body language — that is used to communicate meaning.